Free Tool

 What is an AAIP calculator?

 An AAIP calculator is a free tool that estimates your Alberta Advantage Immigration Program (AAIP) Worker Expression of Interest score out of 100.
 You enter your education, language results, work experience, age, Alberta connections and job offer, and it returns an estimated EOI score so you can see where you stand against recent AAIP draw cut-offs before you submit.
-This AAIP calculator is ungated, with no email required.
+You get your estimated score on screen, with the full breakdown emailed to you.

 How is the AAIP Expression of Interest scored?